lob/massage/README.md

   numPages: number of images in the image sequence (number of pages in the PDF) [Number] }
 ```
+If ImageMagick's `identify` tool can't handle the passed buffer, then the promise
+is rejected.

 #####`validateUrl( [String url] )` -> `String`

-Throws an error if the given URL is not valid.
-Otherwise returns a promise
+Returns a promise that is rejected if the given URL is not valid.
+Otherwise it
-which resolves to the url.
+resolves to the URL.

-#####`getBuffer( [String url|Buffer buffer] )` -> `Buffer`
+#####`getBuffer( [String url|Buffer buffer|Object options] )` -> `Buffer`

-Takes either a buffer or URL and return a Promise that resolves to a buffer
+Takes a buffer, a URL, or an options object and return a Promise that resolves
+to a buffer.
+If you pass an options object it is passed into the `request.js`
+constructor, but if you don't supply a `method`, `timeout`, or `encoding`, they
+default to `GET`, `10000`, and `null` respectively.
+The promise always resolves
-which contains either the passed buffer or the result of HTTP GET'ing the URL.
+to a buffer which is either the passed buffer or the result of `request.js`
+GET'ing the URL.

+If the URL is invalid or `request.js` fails, the promise is rejected.

 #####`merge( [Buffer pdf], [Buffer pdf] )` -> `Buffer pdf`

-Merge two PDFs using pdftk and returns a promise which resolves to the
+Merge two PDFs using `pdftk` and returns a promise which resolves to the
 resulting rotated pdf (as a buffer.)

+Could be rejected if `pdftk` chokes on the buffer, or you don't have enough
+disk space to write the results.

 #####`rotatePdf( [Buffer pdf], [Number degrees] )` -> `Buffer pdf`

 Returns a promise which resolves to the pdf, rotated by the given number of
 degrees.
+Backed by ImageMagick `convert`.

+Could be rejected if `convert` chokes on the buffer, or you don't have enough
+disk space to write the results.

 #####`burstPdf( [Buffer pdf] )` -> `[pdf Buffer, pdf Buffer, ...]`

 Takes a multi-page PDF buffer and returns a promise of an array of 1-page pdf
 buffers.
-Always resolves to an array, even if there's just one page in the PDF.
+Backed by `pdftk`'s `burst` utility.
+Always resolves to an array,
+even if there's just one page in the PDF.

+Could be rejected if `pdftk` chokes on the buffer, or you don't have enough
+disk space to write the results.

 #####`generateThumbnail( [Buffer pdf], [Number size] )` -> `Buffer pdf`

 Returns a promise that resolves to a copy of the image resized to SIZE% of its
 original size.
+Backed by ImageMagick `convert`.

+Could be rejected if `convert` chokes on the buffer, or you don't have enough
+disk space to write the results.

 #####`imageToPdf( [Buffer image], [Number dpi] )` -> `Buffer pdf`

 Takes a buffer containing an image file and converts it to pdf format
 at the specified DPI.
 Returns a promise that resolves to a buffer containing the
 pdf file.
+Backed by ImageMagick `convert`.

+Could be rejected if `convert` chokes on the buffer, or you don't have enough
+disk space to write the results.